-PUBLIC NOTICE

-Second reading of a proposed ordinance amending the Floyd County budget for the fiscal year 2009-2010, to include unanticipated receipts from FEMA in the amount of \$2, ooo ooo.oo and in creasing expenditures in the area of roads will be held on the 24th day of November 2009 at 10:00 a.m. at the Floyd County Courthouse. copy of the proposed ordinance with the full text is available for public inspection at the of fice of Robert D Marshall county
+Second reading a proposed ordi of a proposed ordi-nance amending he Floyd County oudget for the fiscal year 2009-2010, to nclude unantici-bated receipts from FEMA in the amount of \$2,000, amount of \$2,000,000.00 and increasing expenditures in the area of roads will be held on the 24th day of November, 2009 at 10:00 a.m. at the Floyd County at the Floyd County

+Courthouse.
+A

+copy of the proposed ordinance

+with the full text is

+available for public

+inspection at the office of Robert D.

+Marshall county

 judge / executive

-during normal business hours.
+during normal busiudge / executive during normal busi